If there are two people in the world to blame for my obsession with horror, it’s my dad and “The Horror Master” himself: John Carpenter.

 One night, when I was about eight years old, I asked my dad if we could watch a scary movie.
 Mom had already gone to bed, and I remember Dad kind of looking over his shoulder to make sure she was gone, and saying, “I think I’ve got just the one!”
 That movie turned out to be John Carpenter’s The Thing.

-That fateful viewing (The Thing is still my all-time favorite movie) kickstarted my love of all things horror, and set me on the path to Freddy Krueger, Jason Voorhees, Leatherface, and of course… Michael Myers.
-To this day, I still watch Halloween every October 31st.
+That fateful viewing kickstarted my love of horror films, and set me on the path to Freddy Krueger, Jason Voorhees, Leatherface, and of course… Michael Myers.
+To this day, I still watch Halloween every October 31st, and The Thing is my all-time favorite movie.

 When Spooky Pinball announced Halloween as their next title, my curiosity was piqued to say the very least.
 The art package by Jason Edmiston looked incredible, and the gameplay video they released looked cool, but I wasn’t going to commit to buying one until I had the opportunity to play it in person.